 Is being a home inspector a good side job?

-Many potential home inspectors want to start out working part-time, either because they have other commitments or because they’re looking for a lucrative side hustle to add to their main profession.
+Many potential home inspectors want to start working part-time because they have other commitments or are looking for a lucrative side hustle to add to their primary profession.

-While the training and certification process is highly technical and the process of becoming a home inspector isn’t for the casual hobbyist, home inspection lends itself well to part-time hours.
+While the training and certification process is highly technical and becoming an inspector isn’t for the casual hobbyist, home inspection lends itself well to part-time hours.

 Since the average home inspection brings in hundreds of dollars for a few hours of work, part-time home inspectors can earn a substantial wage even when doing inspections as a side hustle.
-Of course, you’ll still need to market yourself and network enough to land jobs, but overall, part-time inspecting is very doable.
+Of course, you’ll still need to market yourself and network enough to land jobs, but part-time inspecting is very doable overall.

-Also, if you choose to be your own boss rather than working for a multi-inspector company, you’ll have the flexibility to set your own rates and choose your own hours.
+Also, if you choose to be your own boss rather than working for a multi-inspector company, you’ll have the flexibility to set your rates and choose your hours.

 What’s the difference between licensed and certified home inspectors?

-Before we get into the specifics of obtaining your home inspector’s license, it’s probably a good time to explain the difference between two terms that are often misused interchangeably.
-Depending on the context, “licensed home inspector” and “certified home inspector” can have two different meanings.
+Before we get into the specifics of obtaining your home inspector’s license, it’s probably a good time to explain the difference between two terms often misused interchangeably.
+Depending on the context, “licensed home inspector” and “certified home inspector” can have two meanings.

 Even if you’ve met licensure requirements for your state, it’s advisable to add certifications like these to your qualifications to demonstrate your expertise and professional skill in your field.